kontena/pharos-host-upgrades/README.md

     $ vagrant up ubuntu
     $ vagrant up centos-7

-Note that the `centos/7` box does not support shared folders... vagrant falls back to rsync, so you must `vagrant rsync centos-7` before building the image after any edits.
+Note that the `centos/7` & `debian/stretch64` boxes do not support shared folders... vagrant falls back to rsync, so you must `vagrant rsync centos-7` or `vagrant rsync debian-9` before building the image after any edits.

 ### Setup